DerrickWood/kraken2/docs/MANUAL.markdown

     switch, e.g.:

         kraken2-build --download-library bacteria --db $DBNAME

+    Multiple libraries can be downloaded into a database prior to building by issuing multiple `kraken2-build --download-library` commands, e.g.:

+        kraken2-build --download-library archaea --db $DBNAME
+        kraken2-build --download-library viral --db $DBNAME

+    The above commands would prepare a database that would contain archaeal and viral genomes; the `--build` option (see below) will still need to be used after downloading these libraries to actually build the database, however.

     (Note that downloading `nr` or `env_nr` require use of the `--protein` option, and that `UniVec` and `UniVec_Core` are incompatible with